epw/consensus/consensus.md

 Humans need connection, people they care about, or that care about them.
 My **Connection Anchor** is: (pick one) Eilian, my oldest stepchild; My black cat, Shadow

 Humans need memories, ties to the past and dreams of the future.
-My **Memories Anchor** is: (pick one) My estranged brother's dream journal; My father's service pistol; My little brother's baby blanket
+My **Emotional Anchor** is: (pick one) My estranged brother's dream journal; My father's service pistol; My little brother's baby blanket

 ### Starting Gear